Gbangbolaoluwagbemiga/centrifuge/README.md

 - Node.js (v18 or higher)
 - [Clarinet](https://github.com/hirosystems/clarinet) (for contract development)
 - [Hiro Wallet](https://wallet.hiro.so/) extension installed in your browser.
+- **Mainnet Deployment**: You need a Stacks wallet with STX for transaction fees.

 ## Project Structure